Miami05/Born2beRoot/README.md

 <img  width="836"  src="https://imgur.com/xmLO25A.png">

-## 6.6 Connecting Via SSH through Nat 🗣
+## 6.6 Connecting Via SSH through Nat🗣

 1 ◦ If we want to connect via SSH through NAT we must close the machine and go to settings.